Home

 History: Author, Dr Larry Carter; Filed July 9, 1990

 630-X-5-.03 Date, Time, and Place of Examinations.
 During the month of July each year the Board shall give examinations at a place, date, and time specified by Board resolution.
-It shall be a prerequisite to the taking of the examination that an applicant make proof satisfactory to the Board prior to the examination the following: 1) applicant is a graduate of at least four years of high school or the equivalent, 2) applicant completed a minimum of three years of pre-optometry or the equivalent at an accredited college or university, 3) applicant has completed a course of study in an accredited school or college of optometry which is approved by the Board and that requires at least four years of professional study, and 4) applicant has passed Parts I and II of the examination administered by the National Board of Examiners in Optometry.
+It shall be a prerequisite to the taking of the examination that an applicant make proof satisfactory to the Board prior to the examination the following:1) that the applicant completed a minimum of three years or the equivalent at an accredited college or university, 2) that the applicant has completed a course of study in an accredited school or college of optometry which is approved by the Board and that requires at least four years of professional study, and 3) applicant has passed Parts I and II of the examination administered by the National Board of Examiners in Optometry.
 Upon passing the standard examination prescribed by the Board, applicants shall submit to the Board proof that said applicant has passed Part III of the examination administered by the National Board of Examiners in Optometry and applicant shall also complete and submit to the Board for approval a protocol furnished by the Board for the use of pharmaceutical agents in the treatment of disease of the eye and its adjacent structures.
-The secretary-treasurer shall give reasonable notice to each applicant, whose application meets those requirements specified to be met prior to the examination, of the place, date, and time of the examination.
-If there are no applications on file with the secretary-treasurer as of June 1 of a given year, the annual examinations shall not be conducted in that year.
+The executive director shall give reasonable notice to each applicant, whose application meets those requirements specified to be met prior to the examination, of the place, date, and time of the examination.
+If there are no applications on file with the executive director as of June 1 of a given year, the annual examinations shall not be conducted in that year.

 630-X-5-.05 Conducting and Grading of Examinations.
 Prior to each examination meeting, the president will assign duties to the respective Board members in conducting and grading the examinations.